slingshotinc/react-interview-test/README.md

 ## Assessment Guidelines:

 -   The purpose of this assessment is to help us evaluate your application development coding skills.
--		You will mostly be graded on the functionality & architecture of your code
+-		You will mostly be graded on the functionality & architecture of your code.
 -   You will be partly graded on your UX/UI or visual design skills.
 Though we use styled-components, feel free to use that or replace them with whatever is your preferred styling method!
 -   You are allowed to use any non-human resource.
 Ex: